Hackers News Hackers News

 The Credential Harvest: Inside the Data Theft Window

-Once an infostealer runs on a device, it immediately targets browser credential databases stored in SQLite files, active session cookies, VPN configurations, SSH keys, cloud service tokens, and cryptocurrency wallet data.
+Upon execution, an infostealer immediately targets critical data points on the compromised device.
+This includes browser credential databases stored in SQLite files, active session cookies, VPN configurations, SSH keys, cloud service tokens, and cryptocurrency wallet data.
+The data harvesting process typically takes only minutes.
+Modern infostealers are engineered for self-deletion post-operation to evade detection by antivirus and endpoint security tools.

-The stolen data is then compressed into what the underground industry calls a log — a structured package of credentials, session tokens, and system metadata — before being uploaded to dark web marketplaces like Russian Market and 2easy, which held millions of active logs as of early 2024.
+The exfiltrated data is then compressed into what is known in the underground as a “log” – a structured archive containing credentials, session tokens, and system metadata.
+These logs are subsequently uploaded to dark web marketplaces such as Russian Market and 2easy, which, as of early 2024, hosted millions of active logs.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.